Fundraising & Planning

 A written, customized 12-month fundraising plan that covers every revenue stream your organization has or should have — grants, annual fund, major gifts, corporate support, special events, and earned revenue where applicable.
 We don't hand you a generic template.
 We build a plan around your specific organization, your specific challenges, and what your team can actually implement.

-This is especially valuable for new executive directors who haven't fundraised before.
+This is especially valuable for executive directors who are newer to fundraising or stepping into a development role for the first time.
 With a clear plan, strong project management skills can go a long way even without a deep fundraising background.

 We build plans, and we teach you to run them.
 We don't run campaigns for you — the goal is a plan your organization owns and can update year after year.